wp-plugins/amazonsimpleadmin/readme.txt

 http://www.wordpress-amazon-plugin.com/guide/

 == Change Log ==
+= 0.9.9.3 =
+* hotfix: Solves a problem when accessing the Amazon customer rating page for parsing the results I will check this in detail and provide some more options on this in the admin panel later on

 = 0.9.9.2 =
 * Fixed: issue with currency and price not displaying properly
 * Added: Widget for displaying collections in sidebar